+When selecting a focusing optic, the primary consideration should be material thickness and any vertical tolerances that occur during final part positioning rather than making a selection based only on minimum spot size.
 The chosen focal length should create the smallest possible focused spot while providing the depth of field required for the material to be processed.
 Optics are fragile and must be handled carefully, preferably by the mounting ring only.
 Be careful to select optics that are thick enough to withstand the maximum assist gas pressure available for the process.
 This is especially important in metal cutting applications using high-pressure assist gases.

 Cleanliness is another important issue affecting performance and becomes increasingly important as laser power increases.
-Dirty or scratched lenses will underperform, exhibit a vastly shortened lifetime, and may fail catastrophically.
+Dirty or scratched lenses will under perform, exhibit a vastly shortened lifetime, and may fail catastrophically.

 When the application requires air (instead of nitrogen) as an assist gas, use only breathing quality air available in cylinders from a welding supply company.
 Compressed shop air contains minute particles of oil and other contaminants that will damage optical surfaces.
-If compressed shop air is the only choice available, it must be filtered and dried to ISO 8573-1:2010 Class 1, 2, 1 specification shown in the table below.
+If compressed shop air is the only choice available, it must be filtered and dried to ISO 8573-1:2010 Class 1, 2, 1 specifications shown in the table below.